Zibsun/leands/docs/storymapping.md

 ## Designing a Product With a User Story Map

-An ML product design meeting requires all the stakeholders’ involvement.
+An ML product design meeting requires all the stakeholders' involvement.

 !> Story Mapping results in a project or a product map in the form of a set of User Stories.